-- Skirts, shorts, and skorts must be at least two inches below fingertip length or longer when standing (leggings or tights do not substitute for length) - Clothing must cover undergarments - Pants, shorts, skirts, and skorts must be worn at the waist - Shoes, shirts and pants must be worn at all times
+- Skirts, shorts, and skorts must be at least two inches below fingertip length or longer when standing (leggings or tights do not substitute for length) - Leggings/tights/thermal tights may only be worn under dresses, shirts, or skirts of the appropriate length described above.
+LEGGINGS OR TIGHTS MAY ALSO BE WORN UNDER JEANS THAT HAVE HOLES TO COVER SKIN. - Clothing must cover undergarments - Pants, shorts, skirts, and skorts must be worn at the waist - Shoes, shirts and pants must be worn at all times